zak92/Automate-the-Boring-Stuff-with-Python/Chapter-1.md

 #This program says hello and asks for my name.

 Python ignores comments, and you can use them to write notes or remind yourself what the code is trying to do.

+## The print() Function
+The print() function displays the string value inside its parentheses on the screen.

+## The input() Function
+The input() function waits for the user to type some text on the keyboard and press ENTER.

+myName = input()

+This function call evaluates to a string equal to the user’s text, and the line of code assigns the myName variable to this string value.